KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ### Syncing

-You can fetch updates from a remote

-Whichever collaborative development model you are using, you can fetch the updates from the shared repository and merge them into your local development environment.

-If you are working from the "Shared Repository" Model, you are fetching from the origin.

 Checkout the branch you will be merging updates into (presumably the branch already exists) Merge remote-tracking branch updates with branch you are currently checked out on